Genesis of ACKC

 History and Background

 In 2003, a group of kidney cancer survivors and caregivers, concerned about inadequate government and private funding for kidney cancer research, established a new not-for-profit advocacy organization.
-We called ourselves Action to Cure Kidney Cancer (ACKC).
+We called ourselves initially the Kidney Cancer Coalition (KCC) but subsequently changed it to Action to Cure Kidney Cancer (ACKC).
 While there are many other successful cancer organizations that provide information and other services to cancer patients and families, no other group existed whose primary mission was to specifically advocate for kidney cancer research.
 We established ACKC to meet this need.

 Through our advocacy efforts, ACKC has reached out to thousands of kidney cancer survivors throughout the country.
-With their support, we have met with members of Congress and local political leaders, have mounted letter writing campaigns, have conducted briefings on kidney cancer for both Senate and House health aides, and initiated a request by the House Labor, Health and Human Services and Education (LHHSE) sub-committee requesting the National Cancer Institute to develop a strategic plan to combat kidney cancer.
-Over the past four years, we have focused our major effort on educating the House and the Senate about kidney cancer and urging the Congress to appropriate money for the Congressionally Directed Medical Research Programs of the Department of Defense specifically for kidney cancer research.
-Although we haven’t gotten this appropriation yet, this year’s campaign garnered significant support for our initiative (see Campaign 2005 under Take Action),and if we are not successful this year we are optimistic of getting an appropriation earmarked for kidney cancer research in next year’s Congressional session.
-However in 2006 we were successful in getting kidney cancer included as one of the twenty-five diseases elegible to compete for research grants in the Congessionally Directed Medical Research Programs Peer Reviewed Medical Research Program.
-The 2006 budget for this program was $50 million.
-More importantly a kidney cancer research award was made for $932,919 to Dr. Maria F. Czyzk-Krzeska of the University of Cincinnati.
+With their support, we have met with members of Congress and local political leaders, have mounted letter writing campaigns, have conducted briefings on kidney cancer for both Senate and House health aides, and initiated an appeal to the House Labor, Health and Human Services and Education (LHHSE) sub-committee to request that the National Cancer Institute develop a strategic plan to combat kidney cancer.
+Over the past eleven years, we have focused our major efforts on educating the House and the Senate about kidney cancer and urging Congress to appropriate money for the Congressionally Directed Medical Research Programs (CDMRP) of the Department of Defense specifically for kidney cancer research.
+Through our efforts, since 2006, Congress added kidney cancer to the list of diseases that are eligible for grants as part of DoD’s peer reviewed programs, initially the Medical Program, which was then superseded by the Cancer Program (Peer Reviewed Cancer Research Program or PRCRP).
+As a result, kidney cancer researchers have been awarded 13 grants from FY2006 through FY2013, totaling $7.5 million.
+(See Figure 1 for details of these grants).
+However, our goal remains to have kidney cancer obtain a line item in the CDMRP budget similar to breast, prostate and ovarian cancers so we can address the kidney cancer research needs directly.

-Another project we are embarking upon is aimed at increasing awareness of kidney cancer and providing resource information to those people stricken by kidney cancer.
-ACKC was awarded a grant by the Fund for the City of New York to create a resource list of urologist, oncologists, and medical centers that provide services to kidney cancer patients.
+Another project we embarked upon was aimed at increasing awareness of kidney cancer and providing resource information to those people stricken by kidney cancer.
+We have published the following four Taking Charge of Kidney Cancer patient guides.

 ACKC and the KCA